sendjainabhi/tap-ra-aws-automation/README.md

 ## Purpose

-This project is designed to build a Tanzu Application Platform 1.4.x multicluster instances on AWS EKS that corresponds to the [Tanzu Application Platform Reference Design](https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md) .
+This project is designed to build a Tanzu Application Platform 1.5.x multicluster instances on AWS EKS that corresponds to the [Tanzu Application Platform Reference Design](https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md) .

 This is 2 steps automation with minimum inputs into config files.

 * **Step 1** to create all aws resources for tap like VPC , 4 eks clusters and associated security and Iam group , node etc
-* **Step 2** Install AWS CSI driver in all eks clusters.
-* **Step 3** to install tap profiles into eks clusters.
+* **Step 2** to install tap profiles into eks clusters.

 Specifically, this automation will build:
 - a aws VPC (internet facing)